emtchung/pacman/README.md

 # pacman
-A simple pac-Man game written in Python, there is only one level and the ghosts will chase the player if the player is a certain distance away from the ghost.
+A simple pac-Man game written in Python.
+There is only one level and the ghosts will chase the player if the player is a certain distance away from the ghost.

 Here is a preview of how the game looks: